 As well as being able to visualize your findings, accurately, data analysts must be able to communicate findings verbally.
-Data analysts work constantly with stakeholders, fellow colleagues and data suppliers, so good communication skills are essential.
+Data analysts work constantly with stakeholders, fellow colleagues and data suppliers, so good communication is an essential data analyst.
 How good are you at talking to people?
 Can you effectively break down technical information into simple words?
 This is a crucial skill that goes hand in hand with data visualization—it’s all in the delivery!

 - Data analysts aren’t one trick ponies!
-They have a broad skill set incorporating a wide range of skills.
+They have a broad skillset incorporating a wide range of data analytics skills.

 - A head for math and statistics is core to the work of a data analyst.